-- Sturdy steel-welded construction for maximum strength
+- Boasts sturdy, steel-welded construction for maximum strength

-- Road tested and computer designed for extreme durability
+- Road-tested and computer-designed for extreme durability

 - Features a 2” receiver tube opening